MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso.md

 To deploy Platform SSO for macOS, you need the meet following minimum requirements.

-* macOS 13 Ventura or newer (macOS 14 Sonoma for smart card authentication).
+* macOS 13 Ventura or newer (smart card authentication only valid for macOS 14 Sonoma or later).
 * [Microsoft Authenticator](https://support.microsoft.com/en-us/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc)
+* Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) version 5.2401.2 or later installed.
+This version is required before users are targeted for PSSO.

 ## Deployment